 43. Despite the fact that there are legally established procedures and requirements for effecting an out-of-state placement with a relative caregiver, CFSA has instead adopted the custom and practice of informally and illegally placing abused and neglected children with relatives in another state through kinship diversion, without obtaining the required approvals for the placement.
-Specifically, after CFSA has substantiated9 a report of child abuse or neglect and determined the child cannot be protected in their home through the provision of services, CFSA will contact a relative to see if they are willing to care for the child.
-If CFSA identifies a willing relative that is available to care for the child, CFSA deliberately ignores its responsibility to inform the relative of their option to become a licensed foster parent through the Interstate Placement Compact procedures.
-Instead, CFSA typically directs or pressures the relative to file an emergency motion for legal and physical custody, including by threatening to place the child in foster care with a stranger if the relative does not agree to do so.
-Through such actions, CFSA informally and illegally removes and places the child with an out-of-state relative through kinship diversion, to avoid formally placing the child with that same relative in accordance with applicable law.
+Specifically, after CFSA has substantiated a report of child abuse or neglect and determined the child cannot be protected in their home through the provision of services, CFSA will contact a relative to see if they are willing to care for the child.
+If CFSA identifies a willing relative that is available to care for the child, CFSA deliberately ignores its responsibility to inform the relative

-9 When CFSA engages in kinship diversion, the agency does not always accurately record that an allegation against a parent was substantiated, presumably because that would trigger legal requirements under federal and/or D.C. law for removal and placement of a child in licensed foster care if the child cannot remain safely at home.
+&lt;sup>9 When CFSA engages in kinship diversion, the agency does not always accurately record that an allegation against a parent was substantiated, presumably because that would trigger legal requirements under federal and/or D.C. law for removal and placement of a child in licensed foster care if the child cannot remain safely at home.
 In this case, however, CFSA did substantiate a finding of neglect.